StormFlaate/text_classification/README.md

 - Fridtjof Storm Flaate

 ## Abstract:
 The goal of this project was to build a model that could accurately classify tweets as either positive or negative.
 In this project, you will find six different models.
-Three classic machine learning models and three are neural networks.
-The best performing model is the neural network using the pre-trained bidirectional encoder representations from transformers, also called BERT.
+Three classic machine learning models and three neural networks.
+The best performing model is the neural network using the pre-trained bert-base-casebidirectional encoder representations from transformers, also called BERT.
 The transfer-learning model gave us an accuracy of $xx.xx\%$ and an F1 score of $xx.xx\%$.

 ## Setup: